WeirdMidas/AetherAtlas/README.md

 2. Flash in Magisk or KSU manager
 3. Reboot and Check whether `/sdcard/Android/panel_powercfg.txt` exists.
 Remember Each SOC will have a different profile, so don't expect the same optimizations as an old or new SOC.
 4. Schedutil is preferred for SOCs that were released without Interactive and without Project WIPE compatibility!
-5. It is recommended that the user kernel not be heavily modified, such as kernels that change the frequency table.
+5. It is recommended that the user does not use extremely optimized kernels, such as those that change the frequency table.

 ## Switch modes